Half-Life VR game could land on Valve Index this year – but is it Half Life 3?

 - What are the best VR headsets?

-YouTuber Tyler McVicker has released a video essay on the mounting clues for a Half-Life VR game, including multiple mentions of something called "HLVR" in the source code for existing Valve devices and software – as well as mentions of "Headcrabs" and the iconic "Crowbar" you get to smash them with.
+YouTuber Tyler McVicker has released a video essay on the mounting clues for a Half-Life VR game, including multiple mentions of something called "HLVR" in the source code for existing Valve devices and software.

 There's also reference to adorably-named "Grabbity Gloves", which sounds like a straightforward recreation of the Half-Life 2 Gravity Gun using hand-based gestures / Valve's knuckle controllers – meaning you could throw and grab items in a similar way to the VR game Vader Immortal, where you manipulate the Force to do the Star Wars villain's bidding.